microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 - ZIP
 - ~~~MSDeploy~~~ (deprecated)
 - ~~~FTP~~~ (deprecated)

+### Add Proxies Configuration to Your Azure Function

+[Azure Functions proxies](https://docs.microsoft.com/en-us/azure/azure-functions/functions-proxies) can be used for things like URL rewriting.
+To include a `proxies.json` file in your deployment you need to add it to the `maven-resources-plugin` configuration in `pom.xml` alongside `host.json` and `local.settings.json`.

 ## Common Questions
 **Q: Can I upload other static content, e.g. HTML files, as part of the function deployment?**